The other day I asked my daughter if she had practiced her recorder. Her response “I didn’t have enough time.”

 Me: We all have 24 hours.
 (She rolled her eyes because she knew she was in for one of my philosophical ramblings about her life) What we choose to do with them is up to us, but we all have the same amount of time.
 Then I explained that she chose to turn on the TV instead of practicing the recorder

 We all are fortunate enough to have choices.
 To whom much is given, much is expected.
 Because we have the ability to make choices, we also have to be wise enough to own up to the choices we make.
-When we make poor choices, we tend to paint our selves as victims and blame it on not having enough hours in the day or some other erroneous reason.
-Before we turn into victims, we need to look at the choices we’ve made and how they contributed to our current state of affairs.
+When we make poor choices, we tend to paint ourselves as victims and blame it on not having enough hours in the day or some other erroneous reason.
+Before we turn into victims, we need to look at the choices we’ve made and how those choices contributed to our current state of affairs.

 Our choices have made us fat or fit, drunk or sober, rich or not so rich.
 Once we become aware of just how our decisions affect our lives, we might begin to make better choices; one choice at a time.
 Just like eating that old elephant.
 One bite at a time (but first you’ve got to be aware that the elephant has to be eaten).